 Unfortunately, the majority of executives and their families are not okay.
 Often times, they are unaware of what lays ahead.
 They are not prepared for the culture shock that will hit them and the complications they will be faced with as they begin their new lives in a foreign place.

-To learn more about culture shock take a look at our Culture Shock Process Visual or sign up for our newsletter and receive our Culture Shock is Not So Shocking Handbook.
+To learn more about culture shock take a look at our Culture Shock Transformational Visual or sign up for our newsletter and receive our Culture Shock is Not So Shocking Handbook.

 This is what happens when executives do not get the assistance they need: